Juilliard fires former chair after sexual misconduct investigation

 Starting with the fall 2023 semester, however, Juilliard is prohibiting all romantic or sexual relationships between all faculty and all students.

 The school has also implemented some degree of physical transparency in recent years.
 In 2019, Juilliard began requiring that all one-on-one lessons occur on the school's campus; previously, it was not uncommon for faculty to teach lessons at their private homes or elsewhere.
-Additionally, in 2015, the school completed installing windows on the doors of all its practice rooms.
+Additionally, in 2015, the school completed installing windows on the doors of all its teaching studios.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.